 Valerie holds a Bachelors degree from Oberlin College and a Masters degree from New York University.
 She is married and has a son and a daughter.
 In her spare time, she likes to read and travel.
 A few items on her "bucket list" are going on a safari, being an NBA referee for a day, and purchasing Adirondack chairs for two.

 As General Counsel, Nolan provides legal counsel to the KIPP Foundation as well as KIPP schools and regional operations throughout the country.
 Prior to joining KIPP, Nolan worked as an Associate in the Public Finance Department of Orrick, Herrington & Sutcliffe, LLP.
 Before entering law school, Nolan was a Budget and Policy Analyst for both the Chief Administrative Office of Los Angeles County and the Office of Mayor Willie L. Brown Jr. in the City and County of San Francisco.

 Nolan attended U.C.
 Berkeley where he earned a Bachelor's degree in International Political Economy and a Master's in Public Policy.
 He earned his JD from Stanford Law School and is a member of the California State Bar Association.
 His all-time favorite movie is The Godfather Part II.

-Prior to joining KIPP, David served as Managing Director for Capital Giving for the Faculty of Arts and Sciences at Harvard University.
-Before that, he was a Regional Director for Capital Giving at Harvard.
-David began his career in development as an Annual Fund Officer for the University of Chicago.
-David received his bachelor’s degree from Davidson College and earned a Master's in Education from the Harvard Graduate School of Education.
-A native of Sheboygan, WI, David and his wife Mieka make their home in the Washington, DC area with their daughter Annabelle and son Samuel.
+Prior to joining KIPP, David served as Managing Director for Capital Giving at Harvard University and prior to that he started his career in philanthropy at the University of Chicago.
+David received his bachelor’s degree from Davidson College and holds and EdM from Harvard University in Administration, Planning, and Social Policy.
+He is a fellow of the Aspen Pahara Education Fellowship’s eighth class and serves on the national board of directors for 50CAN.
+A native of Sheboygan, WI, David and his wife, Mieka, make their home in Washington, DC with their daughter, Annabelle, and son, Sam.